lucernae/nixos-pi/README.md

 1. Fork the repo so you can build your own custom image
 2. Create your build/deployment environment.

 From your repo settings page, click the Environments menu.
 Click New environment.
 Give it a name other than `default`.
 Define environment secrets called `CONFIGURATION_NIX`.
-The content should be your sd Image Nix recipe (not your future NixOS configuration.nix).
-See the sample template file in: [configuration.default.sdImage.nix](configuration.default.sdImage.nix) or [configuration.sdImage.nix](configuration.sdImage.nix)
+The content should be your custom `configuration.nix` file.
+This will be imported by the `configuration.sdImage.nix`.

 3. Run your workflow